-- 22. Defiance of school rules and the valid authority of teachers, supervisors, administrators, other staff members employees and/or law enforcement authorities. - 23.
-Throwing snowballs, rocks, sticks and/or similar objects, except as specifically authorized by school staff. employees responsible for student supervision. - 24.
+- 22. Defiance of school rules and the valid authority of teachers, supervisors, administrators, other employees and/or law enforcement authorities. - 23.
+Throwing snowballs, rocks, sticks and/or similar objects, except as specifically authorized by school employees responsible for student supervision. - 24.
 Unauthorized and/or reckless and/or improper operation of a motor vehicle on school grounds or at any school-sponsored activity. - 25.
 Leaving school grounds, school transportation or a school-sponsored activity without authorization. - 26.
-Use of or copying of the academic work of another individual and presenting it as the student's own work, without proper attribution; or any other form of academic dishonesty, cheating or plagiarism. - 27.
+Use of or copying of the academic work of another individual and presenting it as the student's own work, without proper attribution; the unauthorized use of AI for the completion of class assignments; or any other form of academic dishonesty, cheating or plagiarism. - 27.
 Possession and/or use of a cellular telephone, radio, portable audio player, CD player, blackberry, tablet, personal data assistant, walkie talkie, Smartphone, mobile or handheld device, or similar electronic device, on school grounds, on school transportation, or at a school-sponsored activity in violation of Avon Board policy and/or administrative regulations regulating the use of such devices. - 28.
 Possession and/or use of a beeper or paging device on school grounds, on school transportation, or at a school-sponsored activity without the written permission of the principal or designee. - 29.
-Unauthorized use of or tampering with any school computer, computer system, computer software, Internet connection or similar school property or system, or the use of such property or system for inappropriate purposes. - 30.
+Unauthorized use of or tampering with any school computer, computer system, computer software, Internet connection or similar school property or system, or the use of such property or system for inappropriate purposes, including using AI in a manner that disrupts or undermines the effective operation of the school district or is otherwise seriously disruptive to the educational process. - 30.
 Possession and/or use of a laser pointer, unless the student possesses the laser pointer temporarily for an educational purpose while under the direct supervision of a responsible adult. - 31.
 Hazing.